-Or perhaps the student is easily distracted and needs to be away from open doors and windows.
+Perhaps the student is easily distracted and needs to be away from open doors and windows.
 It’s easy to daydream when the playground is right outside or the open door provides a mental exit from class.

-The student might be shy, full of anxiety, and need a certain spot to feel comfortable, where he can catch the teacher’s eye with ease, or where the teacher can monitor her without hovering.
+The student might be shy, full of anxiety, and need a certain spot to feel comfortable, where she can catch the teacher’s eye with ease, or where the teacher can monitor her without hovering.